sunkuangdong/algorithm/MergeSort/mergeSort.md

-# What is the merge sort?
+# What is the merge sort algorithm?

 Split an array continuously into two halves until it can no longer divided.
 Then merge the array back from individual elements into a complete array, sorting during the merging processing.